Drennan98/TeeTime/README.md

 - Deploy the project.
 (Enable automatic deploys if you wish for your project to deploy whenever you make a commit).

 # Bugs

+- The "Email (optional):" heading still shows in the form even though I have set the input to hidden.
+At the time of writing this readme, I did not have time to fix this issue.

 # Credits